 - Organised events and activities for Sports Relief – raising money for charity

-- Met with external consultants and developers to voice children’s opinions on our possible expansion
+- Met with external consultants and developers to voice children’s opinions on our school expansion

 - Shown visitors around our school